-Swim spot 1 Day 2 Nuns’ Bridges/Thetford Lido river pool, very pretty place, refreshing paddle in very low water, puzzled a few passing motorists and dog walkers.
+Swim spot 1 Day 2 Nuns’ Bridges/Thetford Lido river pool, very pretty place, refreshing paddle below Nuns Bridge in very low water, puzzled a few passing motorists and dog walkers.
 Kingfisher flew in and perched by the lido.
 Many local people have memories of swimming here and at other spots, maybe again some day?
-Will be a key place for projects starting next year, history and future of swimming in Brecks.
+Could be a key historic place for projects starting next year, history and future of swimming in Brecks.

 Swim spot 4 Day 2 Brandon Sluice/Staunch, 13.4 degrees, with Clare Angel and Mark Angel, nippy, quite shallow, too shallow for crawl, but water lower than usual.
 Spoke to man living aboard a boat, loved it, little boy having fun visiting.
 Some boys thought about going in but didn’t, and were impressed by us going in.

 Swim spot 5 Day 2 Barton Mills, 12.9 degrees, with Sheila Roberts, Niki Rogers, Inge Mitchell, Clare Angel and Mark Angel, quite a crowd bracing the chilly waters.
 Beautiful and peaceful, secluded, nice, especially when the sun came out.
 Weed cleared by the rain.